ios-factor/ios-factor.com/README.md

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.

-This project are in no way affiliated with Apple Inc or Google Inc.
+This project is in no way affiliated with Apple Inc or Google Inc.